WeizheXu/eldenringfarm/readme.md

 1. Run the script.
 2. Login game.
 3. Open map and teleport to Palace Approach Ledge-Road site of grace in Mohgwyn Palace.
 (Do not change map zoom level.)
-4. Press F10.
+4. Press delete.
 5. Enjoy!
-6. Press F10 again to pause farming.
+6. Press delete again to pause farming.
 You may need to wait for it to finish one more cycle.
-7. Press F8 to terminate the program.
+7. Press F9 to terminate the program.
 You may need to wait for it to finish one more cycle.

 ## Notes:
 1. It may break sometimes due to a walking enemy not being one-shotted for some unknown reasons when walked to a certain position.